ntnhut/LeetSolve/docs/source/Binary_Search/378_Kth_Smallest_Element_in_a_Sorted_Matrix_int.md

 ### Complexity
 The key idea behind this solution is to maintain a priority queue of size `k`, allowing it to efficiently keep track of the `k`-th smallest element encountered while iterating through the matrix.
-This approach is particularly useful for large matrices, as it doesn't require sorting the entire matrix.
+This approach is handy for large matrices, as it doesn't require sorting the entire matrix.

 * Runtime: `O(N*logk)`, where `N = n^2` is the total number of elements of the matrix.
 * Extra space: `O(k)`.

 ## Solution 3: Binary search

-Since the matrix is somehow sorted, you can perform the binary search algorithm on it.
+Since the matrix is somehow sorted, you can perform the binary search algorithm.

-But the criteria for the searching is not the value of the element `x` of interest; it is the number of elements that less than or equal to `x` must be exactly `k`.
+But the criteria for the search is not the value of the element `x` of interest; it is the number of elements that are less than or equal to `x` must be exactly `k`.
 You can use [`std::upper_bound`](https://en.cppreference.com/w/cpp/algorithm/upper_bound) for this purpose.

 ### Code
 ```cpp